 Tracking all bids and setting reminders to reach back out will go a long way in keeping a steady stream of business and helps you to be able to calculate and evaluate your bid-hit ratio.
 The bid-hit ratio is the number of bids won compared to the number of bids submitted and can be used to determine how effective your bids are.

 You can gain valuable insights from evaluating your win rate.
-Gain a better understanding of which projects have the highest success rate, how many bids you should have at any given time, and what clients are awarding the most contracts.
+Gain a better understanding of which projects have the highest success rate, how many bids you should have at any given time, and what clients are awarding the most construction contracts.
 This can help you determine and refine who your target market is so you can improve marketing and promotional efforts and will help segment which clients you should be pursuing.
 You can bid more effectively from this information and increase your chances of winning more jobs.

 If you want to start bidding more effectively incorporate the following factors into your bidding process: